christiannelson/rails-and-capistrano/README.md

 ## 2. Create and Provision a Server with Vagrant

 We need a 'machine' to deploy to.
 Rather than spin up a cloud vm, this project includes a Vagrant file and Ansible configuration with detailed provisioning instructions.
+It's worth noting that Vagrant is only used here for convenience, in the real world, we would deploy to the cloud or some remote server.
+Though, parts of the Ansiable script would still apply.

 **Prerequisites**